dhellmann/pymotw-3/source/time/index.rst

 .. note::

   The implementations expose C library functions for manipulating dates and times.
-Since they is tied to the underlying C implementation, some details (such as the start of the epoch and maximum date value supported) are platform-specific.
+Since they are tied to the underlying C implementation, some details (such as the start of the epoch and maximum date value supported) are platform-specific.
 Refer to the library documentation for complete details.